 In this universe there are millions of worlds with millions of probabilities and possibilities.
 For all things are probable, but not all things are possible.
 Some Earths, other probable earths, are very much like our own.

 The Tower is the most talked about building in New York, at least for the last three decades, since the Mad Governor John Kennedy had it built.

 Some say it was where poor Mad Jack kept his wife while he had his trysts with buxom countesses.
 Some say it's where Mad Jack lives, that his assassination was a sham, and he secretly rules New York through his brother Edward.
 Others say Jack's advisor, Lyndon, lives there, practicing his black arts, calling up the dark gods from the nether realms, or even keeping Mad Jack's body alive until his soul can return.

-It's a night that draws thousands of people, from the near-royalty in their "street-clothes" which usually cost more than the cobblestones that make the street itself, to the paupers dressed in burlap that grovel for two or three pence just to have enough food for a day.
-It is rumoured that the Rebels from Berkeley even make the trip incognito, just to hear the master tellers.
+The night draws thousands of people, from the near-royalty in their "street-clothes" which usually cost more than the cobblestones making up the street itself, to the paupers dressed in burlap who grovel for two or three pence just to have enough food for a day.
+It is rumored the Rebels from Berkeley even make the trip incognito, just to hear the master tellers.

 Governor Edward never ceases to protest the event, for the sake of his and his family's name.
 His advisors always talk him out of it.
 The event brings in too much income.
 Grudgingly, the Governor leaves it alone.

 So, tonight, of all nights, the third of November, in the year of our Lord nineteen-hundred and ninety-six, it snows.
 In the swirling snow, hundreds of people crowd into the Broken Flute, searching for the truth about Mad Jack and his ominous tower.